upleveled/next-database-example-feb-2020/README.md

-Example using Postgres.js with Next.js 9.3 getStaticProps.
+Example using Postgres.js with Next.js 9.3 `getStaticProps` and `getStaticPaths`.

 <br /><br />